TheRetroMike/groestlcoin/doc/managing-wallets.md

 ## Wallet Passphrase

-Understanding wallet security is crucial for safely storing your Bitcoin.
+Understanding wallet security is crucial for safely storing your Groestlcoin.
 A key aspect is the wallet passphrase, used for encryption.
 Let's explore its nuances, role, encryption process, and limitations.

 - **Not the Seed:**
 The wallet passphrase and the seed are two separate components in wallet security.
 The seed, or HD seed, functions as a master key for deriving private and public keys in a hierarchical deterministic (HD) wallet.
 In contrast, the passphrase serves as an additional layer of security specifically designed to secure the private keys within the wallet.
 The passphrase serves as a safeguard, demanding an additional layer of authentication to access funds in the wallet.